Port Kembla, New South Wales: Rail

 Port Kembla has a railway station on the Port Kembla branch of the Illawarra railway line.
 It is the terminus of the branch line, and serves the residential area of the suburb of the same name.
 The station has one side platform, used for terminating trains.
 It is served by approximately one train per hour, usually a local service to Thirroul and Waterfall, but extra direct trains to and from Sydney are provided in the peak hours.

 Pacific National operates daily coal trains to the Inner Harbour section of the port, and into the blast furnace section of the steelworks.

 Downer Rail has a workshop opposite the station that services diesel powered locomotives for Pacific National.

 Port

 Port Kembla harbour is a major export location for coal mined in the southern and western regions of New South Wales.

-As part of the state governments plan to divert ships containing auto mobiles, the port has received significant upgrades and infrastructure including a new Maritime Office and many jobs have been created as the need for port logistics grows.
+As part of the state governments plan to divert ships containing automobiles, the port has received significant upgrades and infrastructure including a new Maritime Office and many jobs have been created as the need for port logistics grows.
 Patrick Corporation holds a contract for integrated port services in the harbour and transports goods by road or rail through its parent company Pacific National.

 The port has a range of berths for loading coal, grain, shipping containers and other goods.
 As of 2020, a gas export terminal is also under development.

+Port Kembla was identified by the Australian Defence Department in 2023 as the most likely location to homeport the future Australian nuclear-powered submarines, probably active no earlier than the 2030s.